mayankdrvr/form_checker/README.md

 ## Lessons Learned
 - Avoiding redundant code in javascript by passing data in the form of an array.
-- Validating email address format
+- Validating email address format using regex.

 ## Authors